 Traditionally, carriers provide connectivity and cloud players provide a place to consume a company’s applications, infrastructure, and tools.
 In the past, they have been complementary services.
 But that will end.

 What is not fully realized by the outside world and oddly, by the bloated “Big 3” carriers, however, is that the “Big 3” cloud providers are stealthily building out a very large global network of dark fiber, undersea cables, and over the air spectrum via 5G.
 Once they fully complete these projects, the importance and dependence of expensive carrier-grade private networks will become less relevant.

 As the “build” model for companies becomes too costly and too slow to be competitive, seeking out ISP replacements in the form of migration to new cloud providers will become an obvious solution.
 Companies like, but not limited to, Amazon, Google, and Microsoft will allow CIOs and CTOs more scalability, flexibility, simplicity and best of all lower cost due to growing competition for dollars.

 Two worlds, that were previously siloed are set to finally come together in a way no one anticipated.
 Private connectivity and application accessibility.
 This convergence is ushering in a new world that cares less about managing circuit SLAs and networks and more about managing application SLAs and workloads.

 With new ISP replacement options on the horizon and new solutions around the corner, perhaps CTOs and CIOs can finally make it home for dinner.

-3 Tree Tech has the expertise to tame your tech infrastructure.
-Whether it’s SD-WAN, 5G implementation or cybersecurity, call us to simplify the complex.
+Eric Skeens is the co-founder of 3 Tree Tech.
+His team has the expertise to tame your tech infrastructure.
+Whether it’s Gen 2 SD-WAN, Wireless 5G implementation or cybersecurity, call us to simplify the complex.